ZIP Extractor Help

 • Wait and try again later.
 The download quota resets automatically over time.
 Waiting a few hours (or up to 24 hours) usually resolves the issue.

 • Download the file directly from Google Drive.
-Open the file in Google Drive, download it to your computer, and then open it in ZIP Extractor using the local file option.
+Open the file in Google Drive, download it to your computer, then open it in ZIP Extractor from there.

 Why does this happen?